 While there are many, many gardeners who have luck planting seeds a decade old, this isn’t the norm.
 Typically, seeds have a storage life.
 Especially if they’ve been subjected to temperature fluctuations.
 Seeds should always be kept in a cool, dark, dry place and it’s helpful to learn what their typical longevity is.
 Doing a germination test is not a bad idea, at all.
 No sense planting seeds that won’t grow.

-A lot of larger seeds, beans for instance, need soaked before you plant them.
+A lot of larger seeds, beans for instance, do better if they’re soaked before you plant them.
 There should be instructions on the back of your seed packet if this is necessary.
-If you didn’t treat them before planting, that could very well be why you’re staring at dirt with nothing green poking through.
-If you treated them for too long, well.. seeds are picky, we’ve already established that.
+If you didn’t soak them or pre-sprout them before planting, that could very well be why you’re staring at dirt with nothing green poking through.

 If you have time, you can try to restart your seeds.
 Check your zone and see when you should start a particular seed (indoors or direct sow).
 I highly recommend keeping a gardening journal.
 You can download my free garden planner here, add a few note pages to the back and viola, you’ve got a way to keep track of all this stuff.